Animal Science BSc Honours

 - nutrition

-Your project is an opportunity to review literature, plan and implement a piece of research before discussing your findings.
+Your project is an opportunity to review the current science, plan, and implement a piece of research before discussing your findings.
+Some of our students even present their findings at cutting-edge conferences before they graduate.

 Opportunities